zebux/docker_nmap/README.md

 # About
-docker_nmap is a docker image with the last build security scaner nmap.
+Docker_nmap is a simple docker image build with the last nmap version.

 # How to use it